pranitbauva1997/pranitbauva1997.github.io/content/_index.md

 template = "about_or_contact.html"
 +++

-I am the founder of [Nirah](https://nirah.app).
-Nirah helps technology companies deliver and process real-time webhooks reliably with great concern for security and privacy.
+I am the founder of [Nirah](https://nirah.app), a company that helps technology companies deliver and process real-time webhooks securely and reliably.

 Webhooks are HTTP requests
 sent by a server which needs to communicate about a state change for e.g